mauriziopaul/flu-diallel/README.md

 ## More Information

 > For more information about my research interests, please visit https://mauriziopaul.github.io/.
-> To learn more about research in the Valdar and Heise labs, please visit https://valdarlab.unc.edu and https://unclineberger.org/people/mark-heise.
+> To learn more about research in the Heise and Valdar labs, please visit and https://unclineberger.org/people/mark-heise and https://valdarlab.unc.edu.

 ## Key References